monkphin/PokeBattle/README.md

 Story points: 1, 2, 3, 7, 8, 9, 14, 18, 20

+## Other functions

+### storePLayerName
+As per the name, this function exists to store the players name in sessionStorage

+### retrievePlayerName
+Much like storePlayerName, this function predominantly exists to retrieve the players name.
+However it also checks if the playerName exists as a stored entity.
+If it doesn't it loads the index page to prevent the player from directly accessing the game.html page without first entering their name or reading the rules.

+### presentData
+PresentData is a helper function thats called on by a few other functions.
+Effectively it takes the arguments handed to it - HTML tag and contents and encapsulates them into 'element' it exists to make functions that need to present data to the HTML of the site a little simpler and less repetitive.

+### disableStatItems
+DisableStatItems adds the disabled class, sets pointerEvents to none and moves the tabIndex to -1 to ensure items aren't able to be interacted with when they're not supposed to be.
+Its a default state is to assume these should be disabled unless told otherwise at which point it removes the disabled class, sets pointer events to auto and shifts the tabIndex to 1.

+### statSelection
+StatSelection takes the players selected stat and sends it, the stat name and the equivalent stat value for the opponent card to the resolveRound function.

+### checkEndGame
+This function performs a quick check to see if either hand size is 0.
+If so it allows the endGame function to trigger.

+### opponentTurn
+This function is what drives the computer player.
+It uses a simple Math.floor(Math.random()) to randomly pick an option from the four possible stats.
+It then sends the resulting stat name and the appropriate opponent and player stats to the resolveRound function.

+### winLossCounter
+Finally, winLossCounter keeps track of how many rounds have been won, lost and drawn and logs these in a variable so that the endGame function can display the results to the player.

+Story points: 2, 8, 9, 12, 13

 ## Future Features
 * Ideally the player should be able to select the number of cards in the hand, allowing for varying lengths of games.